ms1835/IIITG-Sports-Board/README.md

     $ npm start

+## Development
+For development purpose of project,use :
+    $ npm run dev

 ## Contribute
 For contributing to this project, fork the repo and clone it to your local system.
 Do read the [guidelines](https://github.com/IIITG-Open-Source/Guidelines) and follow the instructions before making contribution.